dogweather/forkful/content/en/gleam/parsing-a-date-from-a-string.md

 ---
 title:                "Parsing a date from a string"
-html_title:           "Gleam recipe: Parsing a date from a string"
+html_title:           "C recipe: Parsing a date from a string"
 simple_title:         "Parsing a date from a string"
 programming_language: "Gleam"
 category:             "Gleam"